Texas A&M University College of Education and Human Development: History

 Texas A&M University started producing teachers in 1880 when F.F.
-Bledsoe became the first former student to record his occupation as “teacher” in the Association of Former Students’ directory.
+Bledsoe became the first former student to record his occupation as "teacher" in the Association of Former Students' directory.
 In 1913, the first course leading to teacher certification was offered in the Department of Horticulture.
 Eventually, Texas A&M faculty expressed an interest in a school dedicated to teaching and the university established the School of Vocational Teaching in 1924.
 The School had three departments: Agricultural Education, Industrial Education and Rural Education.

-In 1936, the School was dismantled as an administrative unit due to a lack of funding during the Great Depression.
+In 1936, the school was dismantled as an administrative unit due to a lack of funding during the Great Depression.
 As a result, the Department of Rural Education was recreated as the Department of Education within the School of Arts and Sciences.

-In 1959, Dr. Frank Hubert was selected as dean of the School of Arts and Sciences.
+In 1959, Frank Hubert was selected as dean of the School of Arts and Sciences.
 With seven years of prior experience at the Texas Education Agency, Hubert helped establish the College of Education as a separate and distinct unit for teachers in 1969 under Texas A&M President James Earl Rudder.

-The College quickly brought in faculty from established research universities and began researching how to incorporate technological innovations into education.
+The college quickly brought in faculty from established research universities and began researching how to incorporate technological innovations into education.
 By 1977, every program was accredited up to the doctoral level by the National Council for Accreditation of Teacher Education.

-In 1982, the College created the Dean’s Development Council and secured new funding from corporate and private foundations.
-One of the charter members of the council, NASA astronaut Dick Scobee, established a scholar loan program which directly led to the school becoming a leader in the state for producing the most teachers in the fields of math and science.
+In 1982, the college created the Dean's Development Council and secured new funding from corporate and private foundations.
+One of the charter members of the council, astronaut Dick Scobee, established a scholar loan program which directly led to the school becoming a leader in the state for producing the most teachers in the fields of math and science.
 This expansion of teacher production continued and, by 2020, the school led Texas public institutions for most total certified teachers.
-In 2002, the College was renamed the College of Education and Human Development to reflect the full scope of academic programs in its departments.
+In 2002, the college was renamed the College of Education and Human Development to reflect the full scope of academic programs in its departments.

-In 2019, the College began the first in-state postsecondary, four-year education program for students with intellectual and developmental disabilities.
+In 2019, the college began the first in-state postsecondary, four-year education program for students with intellectual and developmental disabilities.